holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.5 Interpreting the Constitution & Governance

 As a Partner of the Organization, you may use your reasonable judgment to interpret this Constitution and any Governance within the Organization, including how these apply within a specific situation, and then act based on your interpretation.
-However, the following additional terms apply:
+In so doing, you must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it, and avoid using any interpretation that conflicts with that context.

-#### 3.5.1 Secretaries May Rule on Interpretation
+#### 3.5.1 Secretaries Resolve Interpretation Conflicts

-If your interpretation conflicts with another Partner's, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
+If your interpretation of Governance conflicts with another Partner's, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
 Once a Secretary has made such a ruling, it trumps your own and you are responsible for aligning with it until any underlying Governance changes.

 #### 3.5.2 Super-Circle Secretary May Overrule